 Jaime G Podcast – Addiction is about isolation.
 Recovery is about connection.

-Liz sits down with Jaime Gibbons – Cumberland Heights’ Alumni Relations & Volunteer Coordinator – to talk about what 16 years of sobriety looks like and how engaging with friends in recovery kept Jaime clean.
+Liz sits down with Jaime Gibbons, alumna of Cumberland Heights– to talk about what 16 years of sobriety looks like and how engaging with friends in recovery kept Jaime clean.
 Also in this episode: relationships that make you sick, a spiritual awakening while free-falling 30 feet, and Jaime’s greatest triumph in recovery.
 Hint: It’s a person and he only stands about 2.5 feet tall.

-When Alexis went to treatment the first time she decided she was going to prove everyone wrong and not take any suggestions.
-When that didn’t work the first or second time, she decided to finally take all of the suggestions her third time in treatment.
-Now sober for 4.5 years, she talks about how recovery got her through her parents divorce, allowed her to experience true joy for the first time and made it possible for her to help other women like her struggling.
+When Alexis went to treatment for the first time, she decided she was going to prove everyone wrong and not take any suggestions.
+When that didn’t work the first or second time, she finally decided to take all the suggestions when she was in treatment for the third time.
+Now sober for four and a half years, Alexis talks about how recovery got her through her parents’ divorce, allowed her to experience true joy for the first time, and make it possible for her to help other women struggling like her.

 Spending his early 20s in the restaurant industry meant late nights, free booze and social night caps.
 But as Alex explains, things got out of hand quickly and he found himself at Cumberland Heights.
 Fortunately, now in recovery, he’s able to use his talents as a chef to serve others fighting similar demons.